 Person in charge

 CE1 - Skillfully use mathematical concepts and methods that underlie the problems of science and data engineering.

 CE3 - Analyze complex phenomena through probability and statistics, and propose models of these types in specific situations.
 Formulate and solve mathematical optimization problems.

 CE7 - Demonstrate knowledge and ability to apply the necessary tools for the storage, processing and access to data.

 CE8 - Ability to choose and employ techniques of statistical modeling and data analysis, evaluating the quality of the models, validating and interpreting them.

-CT5 - Solvent use of information resources.
+CT5 [Avaluable] - Solvent use of information resources.
 Manage the acquisition, structuring, analysis and visualization of data and information in the field of specialty and critically evaluate the results of such management.

 CT6 - Autonomous Learning.
 Detect deficiencies in one's own knowledge and overcome them through critical reflection and the choice of the best action to extend this knowledge.

 CT7 - Third language.
 Know a third language, preferably English, with an adequate oral and written level and in line with the needs of graduates.

 CB1 - That students have demonstrated to possess and understand knowledge in an area of ??study that starts from the base of general secondary education, and is usually found at a level that, although supported by advanced textbooks, also includes some aspects that imply Knowledge from the vanguard of their field of study.